The AFTER Project

 - Election Official Legal Defense Network

-- They have lawyers who defend election staff for state laws (not against public or observers)
+- They have lawyers who defend election staff against punitive enforcement of state laws (not against public or observers)

 - Scrutineers may be able to help guide you toward appropriate action.
 Reach us on Twitter @ScrutineersUS or email us.